 Do you know if it’s translational or is it the transcription?
 The up regulation?

 Dr. Bordey: So it’s for ADP dependent, like I think Lena had shown, so it’s translation dependent.
 There is no increase of the MRNA, at least what we saw in our mice.
 And it’s not unexpected that you have cells with floating MRNA that is not translated, so we clearly promote a translation of that gene.

-Is the HCN4 mRNA the same isoform as found in other parts of the brain or the heart?
-And if not, there may be potential for targeting with ASOs.
+Is the HCN4 MRNA the same isoform as found in other parts of the brain or the heart?
+And if not, there may be potential for targeting?

 Do you know whether HCN4 is associated with other types of epilepsies?

-Dr. Bordey: I know there is a mutation in HCN4 channel that has been reported, I think maybe last year, that is associated with seizures.
+Dr. Bordey: Yeah, actually I don’t remember the group that did it, but they found… I actually don’t remember right now, I should have checked.
+I know there is a mutation in HCN4 channel that has been reported, I think maybe last year, that is associated with seizures.
 I don’t remember if it’s a gain of function or loss of function.
 So there’s one study that reported that.
 There’s also genomic association studies showing that it actually could be associated with also a bipolar disorder since you control excitability.
-So I think this is a gene of interest that people have not seen in the past because it’s a very discrete expression in the brain, so people thought very limited function and you have no clean blocker of HCN4.
+So I think this is quite… This is a gene of interest that people have not seen in the past because it’s a very discrete expression in the brain, so people thought very limited function and you have no clean blocker of HCN4.
 The blockers will touch all the HCN channels, so it has been hard to study by many.
 But now I think that our study highlights the importance of this channel in seizure, and perhaps, other disorders.